Garlic and Garlic Scape Recipes

 White Bean and Garlic Scape Dip

-pepper until finely chopped.
-Add cannellini beans and process to a
+In a food processor, process garlic scapes with lemon juice, salt, and pepper until finely chopped.
+Add cannellini beans and process to a rough purée.

 Simple Garlic Vinaigrette